chas-academy/berserkers-06-imdb-clone/README.md

  If you are working on a spesific page please use the setup for automaticly geeting the right css file loaded on your page by including all the scss files you need (and I meen only those you actualy need) in a sccs file with the same name as the path of your page (and of course add that scss file to the mix-mainfest.json file)
  (this feeture is not yeat merged curently only exists in the three-reg-page branch)

-# setup for using deployer
+# Setup for using deployer

   1. run "vim ~/.ssh/config"
   2. paste this in to the file: